 Given a path with position and curvature κ.
 The corresponding friction μ and grade θ are found far ahead of the vehicle, much farther than the possible minimum look-ahead distance.
 These values are assumed to be stored either on the vehicle or obtained in advance via V2x communication.
 In the examples that follow, 2.1 km is used.

-Break the path ahead of the vehicle into a piecewise segment according to the curvature, friction, and grade.
+Break the path ahead of the vehicle into piecewise segments according to curvature, friction, and grade.

-The curve limit speed is found for each segment as calculated by .
+The steady-state curve limit speed is found for each segment as calculated by .